Reign of Christ Sunday

 I dare to ask these questions because I think our lapse into at least partial not-knowing comes along with one of the main things I’ve been talking about as your pastor: namely, an over-emphasis on the afterlife.
 The Good News in Jesus is not just about what happens to us after we die and go to heaven — an emphasis, by the way, which benefits the rich and powerful in this life, if they can convince the rest of us that the rich staying rich and the poor staying poor is how it’s supposed to be that way in this life.
 No, the Good News throughout the New Testament centers on God’s reign coming into the world through Jesus the Messiah, here and now.

 And two thousand years later we are blessed to live in a democracy that is actually founded on, and seeking to progressively live into, the central principle of God’s reign, that all people are created equal.
 It’s not as the Queen Mother says to Queen Elizabeth in The Crown.
 It’s not a matter of God’s will that some are created to be kings and queens, or rich and powerful, and the others not.
 No, God created all people equal.
 God created all people to be able to discover on their own, in freedom, what makes them to flourish —

 In coordination with the flourishing of those around us, we must add.
 It’s not a matter of my flourishing in a way that hinders your flourishing.
 In a family, it’s a matter of flourishing by helping each other to flourish.
 That’s how it works.
 That’s how God made the world.
-Not as a place were only a small minority truly flourishes, as has been the case through most our history.
-No, in Jesus the Messiah, a different kind of king, we see that God made this world in love so that we would learn to do what God does: to see each other as family, as brothers and sisters, so that we might help each other to flourish.
+Not as a place where only a small minority truly flourishes, as has been the case through most our history.
+No, in Jesus the Messiah, a different kind of ruler, we see that God made this world in love so that we would learn to do what God does: to see each other as family, as brothers and sisters, so that we might help each other to flourish.
 This is the vision of God’s reign which we are invited to take to the polls with us this week.
 Amen

 Paul J. Nuechterlein